jordyf15/jordyf15/README.md

-### Hi there, I'm Jordy Ferdian a hardworking and motivated computer science student from Bina Nusantara University.
+### Hi there, I'm Jordy Ferdian Chandra an Aspiring Full Stack Developer.
-I have a high interest in and am currently learning Front-End and Back-End web development.
-I also like to apply the obtained knowledge by building small projects.
+I have high interest and enthusiasm for Front-End development, Back-End development, Cloud Computing, DevOps and Open-Source Software.
+Currently looking for new challenges and opportunities to leverage my skills and contribute to innovative and exciting projects.
+Also looking for opportunities to start a career in Japan.
-Here is my portfolio a collection of projects i have made:
+Here is my portfolio website:
 https://jordyf15.github.io/portfolio/

 <!--